DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 * Reorder newly added container

-  You have to click on the context menu (...) dots of the control in the tree view.
+  Click on the context menu (...) of the container control in the tree view.
 There you find the option `Move up` to move it as shown below:
   <br><img src="./images/wiz_layout_reorder.png" /><br>

 * Adjust properties